 Every year, the City of Roses* throws itself a big party, in the form of the Portland Rose Festival.
 The city’s official festival includes more than 60 events, starting in late May and ending with dragon boat races the second weekend of June.
 In between, there are parades, carnival rides and fun galore.
-Best of all, you’re invited!
+(Best of all, everyone is invited!)

 The festival proper kicks off with a spectacular fireworks show on the Friday of Memorial Day weekend.
-For a great view, grab a seat on the Ferris wheel in the CityFair, which features rides, food and beer and live music in downtown’s Waterfront Park, featuring RoZone headlining performer and professional booty-shaking party starter, Sir Mix-A-Lot!
+For a great view, grab a seat on the Ferris wheel in the CityFair, which features rides, food and beer and live music in downtown’s Waterfront Park, featuring RoZone headlining performer and professional booty-shaking party starter.